shamim-akhtar/shamim-akhtar/README.md

 #### Educator | Developer | Mentor

-An educator, a learner and a software developer with expertise in agile methodologies.
-Passionate about mentoring and guiding the next generation of professionals to achieve their career goals.
-Skilled in communicating ideas effectively and inspiring optimism in others.
+I am a teacher and a student at heart, as well as a software developer who uses Agile methods.
+My passion is mentoring young professionals to help them succeed in their careers.

-**The past is something that you cannot undo.
-The future is something that you can build.**
+**You cannot change the past, but you can build the future..**

 *I enjoy coding, developing games and writing tutorials and other articles in [Faramira](https://faramira.com/).*